MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2_17 interface.
 [uuid(ad712504-a66d-11ed-afa1-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2_18 : ICoreWebView2_17 {
-  /// The unique identifier of the current frame.
+  /// The unique identifier of the main frame.
 It's the same kind of ID as with
   /// the `FrameId` in `CoreWebView2Frame` and via `CoreWebView2FrameInfo`.
   /// Note that `FrameId` may not be valid if `CoreWebView` has not done
   /// any navigation.
 It's safe to get this value during or after the first